danielharrell/open-eyes-lect-2017-18/Open.md

 the other, and we can occupy both parts only in turn, by movement from one to the other.
 But in this sense we, too, are outside, as we move from part to part, or place to place.
-In spatial terms, then, it seems that only parts of the world are ever outside us; the world as a whole is rather alongside us, or underneath us, as if the world were a sphere and we lived on its surface.
+In spatial terms, only parts of the world are ever outside us; the world as a whole is rather alongside us, or underneath us, as if the world were a sphere and we lived on its surface.